WEDNESDAY 18 MARCH 2020

 15:30-16:30 - Concurrent Breakout Sessions

-The International Maritime Organisation was widely commended in 2017 for reaching an agreement on a global strategy to reduce greenhouse gas emissions from ships.
-Critics currently claim that industry and member states have been dragging their feet since then by spending an overly long time on short-term efficiency measures, while kicking the big discussion on market-based measures and low and zero carbon fuels in the long grass.
-True criticism or false perception?
+The International Maritime Organisation was widely commended in 2018 for adopting a global strategy to reduce greenhouse gas emissions from ships.
+Some critics claim that industry and member states have been dragging their feet since then by spending an overly long time on short-term efficiency measures, while kicking the big discussion on market-based measures and low and zero carbon fuels in the long grass.
+On the other hand, a powerful coalition of shipping companies, ports, technology providers and energy suppliers has recently pledged to make zero emission vessels on deep sea trades a reality from 2030 onwards.
 A panel of government and industry experts will take stock of current progress and will discuss the major hurdles that need to be taken to reach the IMO targets in time.

 John Michael Radziwill

-In the nascent world of data sharing, which is rapidly evolving, what is the best way to share information for collaboration while still maintaining a competitive edge?
-This session will showcase four platforms that have proven successfull at providing a space for data interactions between various parties such as port authorities, terminals, shipping lines and technology/equipment providers, followed by a discussion about best practice.
+In the nascent and rapidly evolving world of data sharing, what is the best way to share information for collaboration while maintaining a competitive edge?
+This session will showcase four platforms that have proven successful at providing a space for data interactions between various parties, including port authorities, terminals, shipping lines and technology/equipment providers, followed by a discussion about best practice.

 Hamburg Port Authority

 Climate change is having a growing impact on ports in the form of rising sea levels, frequent storms of increasing intensity, and other climate threats to their fixed infrastructure.
-In this session IAPH and PIANC will debut the results of their 2019 Navigating a Changing Climate survey which highlight catastrophic incidents that have occurred and actions taken in response by ports and their stakeholders including governments.
+In this session, IAPH and the Waterborne Association for Transport Infrastructure (PIANC) will unveil the results of their 2019 Navigating a Changing Climate survey, which highlights catastrophic incidents that have occurred and actions taken in response by ports and their stakeholders including governments.
 We will also hear from leading port authorities on their preparation for climate events and look at specific instances of disaster management.